withhaibun/haibun-azure/README.md

     "publish-azure-captures-indexes": "HAIBUN_O_OUTREVIEWS_TRACE_STORAGE=StorageFS HAIBUN_O_OUTREVIEWS_PUBLISH_STORAGE=AzureStorageBlob HAIBUN_O_OUTREVIEWS_INDEX_STORAGE=StorageFS HAIBUN_O_OUTREVIEWS_REVIEWS_STORAGE=AzureStorageBlob HAIBUN_O_AZURESTORAGEBLOB_DESTINATION=${_O_AZURESTORAGEBLOB_DESTINATION} HAIBUN_O_AZURESTORAGEBLOB_ACCOUNT=${_O_AZURESTORAGEBLOB_ACCOUNT} HAIBUN_O_AZURESTORAGEBLOB_KEY=${_O_AZURESTORAGEBLOB_KEY} HAIBUN_O_OUTREVIEWS_URI_ARGS=${_O_OUTREVIEWS_URI_ARGS} haibun-cli --config publish/azure publish",
   ```

+  This will run the end to end test, then generate an interactive review, which can be found in the file or container storage objects.

 The following is the equivilent for local reviews;
 `    "publish-local-captures-indexes": "HAIBUN_O_OUTREVIEWS_TRACE_STORAGE=StorageFS HAIBUN_O_OUTREVIEWS_PUBLISH_STORAGE=StorageFS HAIBUN_O_OUTREVIEWS_INDEX_STORAGE=StorageFS HAIBUN_O_OUTREVIEWS_REVIEWS_STORAGE=StorageFS haibun-cli --config publish/local publish",`

 ## Strategies

 `HAIBUN_SETTING` can be used to add a preview to reviews, for example, 'test'.
-This prefix can be used in storage account [https://learn.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-policy-configure?tabs=azure-portal](lifecycle management) using different stategies; for example, one month for builds, six months for tests, and one year for deployments.
+This prefix can be used in storage account [lifecycle management](https://learn.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-policy-configure?tabs=azure-portal) using different stategies; for example, one month for builds, six months for tests, and one year for deployments.